can testosterone replacement therapy cause prostate cancer

 How Testosterone Injections Work

-Testosterone injections are administered intramuscularly (IM) or subcutaneously (subq).
+Testosterone injections are done intramuscularly (IM) or subcutaneously (subq).

 • Intramuscular injection (IM): It is commonly introduced deep into the muscle, in the gl, lower back, or deltoid.

-• Subcutaneous injection (subq): It is commonly introduced into a fatty cloth at the bottom of the abdomen or thigh.
+• Subcutaneous injection (subq): It is commonly introduced into a fat part of the body at the bottom of the abdomen or thigh.

 Injection Frequency

-The dosage calendar depends on your individual needs and the specific formulation of testosterone.
+The dosage calendar depends on your individual needs and what testosterone you use.

 • Every 1-2 weeks: Communication with long-acting testosterone esters such as testosterone énanthate and cypionates.